 - Need for teachers/placement: How well did the proposal clearly identify that at least a subset of the teachers typically prepared by the lead institution of higher education seeks employment in communities where hard-to-staff schools or positions are located?
 The proposal projected teacher vacancies in partner districts including staffing trends over the past five years and projected vacancies for the next five years.
-Letters of intent indicate the districts' willingness to collaborate in offering opportunities for candidates in the GYO program and to place persons graduating from the program in teaching positions. - Project Narrative/Objectives: How well did the proposal: - Provide a general overview of your consortia for FY2014 including the intended outcomes; - Describe the key project personnel, their qualifications, and their roles and responsibilities; - Describe the plans you have in place to assist students who are facing serious challenges in the GYO program (i.e., academic, financial, dispositional, etc.); - Describe procedures for counseling out students in light of a 60 percent reduction to the program; - Provide projected teacher vacancies in your partner districts including staffing trends over the past five years and projected vacancies for the next five years; - Explain how GYO Initiative fills a need as well as draws on potential community assets, based upon a needs assessment. - Student Support: How well did the proposal: - Describe the experience of the higher education institution in preparing GYO candidates for teaching in hard-to-staff schools; - Describe the consortia's policy for candidates to continue in the program; - Describe plans to ensure that candidates take advantage of existing financial aid resources before using the GYO loan funds; - Describe the student support services provided to assist candidates in passing the test of academic proficiency; - Describe the other student support services (counseling, tutoring, academic advising, etc.) to be offered to candidates throughout the year; - Describe plans for testing and qualitative evaluation of candidates' teaching skills to ensure that graduates of the program are prepared for teaching; - Describe strategies derived from community advocacy that will help candidates develop tools for working with parents and other community members to garner resources and support for schools and kids. - Evaluation Plan: How well did the evaluation plan describe what measures the consortia will be using, how data will be collected, how the data are analyzed by the consortia members and who will be involved in this analysis?
-How were evaluation results used by the consortia to improve project outcomes/
+Letters of intent indicate the districts' willingness to collaborate in offering opportunities for candidates in the GYO program and to place persons graduating from the program in teaching positions. - Project Narrative/Objectives: How well did the proposal: - Provide a general overview of your consortia for fiscal year 2015 including the intended outcomes; - Describe the key project personnel, their qualifications, and their roles and responsibilities; - Describe the plans you have in place to assist students who are facing serious challenges in the GYO program (i.e., academic, financial, dispositional, etc.); - Provide projected teacher vacancies in your partner districts including staffing trends over the past five years and projected vacancies for the next five years; and - Explain how GYO Initiative fills a need as well as draws on potential community assets, based upon a needs assessment. - Student Support: How well did the proposal: - Describe the experience of the higher education institution in preparing GYO candidates for teaching in hard-to-staff schools; - Describe the consortia's policy for candidates to continue in the program; - Describe plans to ensure that candidates take advantage of existing financial aid resources before using the GYO loan funds; - Describe the student support services provided to assist candidates in passing the test of academic proficiency; - Describe the student support services provided to assist candidates in passing the test of academic proficiency.
+If you are adopting student support procedures that prepare candidates for the ACT/SAT test in lieu of the TAP test, please explain how successful that has been; - Describe the other student support services (counseling, tutoring, academic advising, etc.) to be offered to candidates throughout the year; - Describe plans for testing and qualitative evaluation of candidates' teaching skills to ensure that graduates of the program are prepared for teaching; and - Describe strategies derived from community advocacy that will help candidates develop tools for working with parents and other community members to garner resources and support for schools and kids. - Evaluation Plan: How well did the evaluation plan describe what measures the consortia will be using, how data will be collected, how the data are analyzed by the consortia members and who will be involved in this analysis?
+How were evaluation results used by the consortia to improve project outcomes.